A lot of cold-blooded animals can be encountered in the H.E.R.P. headquarters! This, ofcourse, regularly leads to offspring.

 The H.E.R.P. is committed to regularly start up new breeding projects.
 These are obviously no average projects with average animal species!

-The H.E.R.P. is aware of the strong saturation of the market with the most kept and bred species of herpetofauna.
-The saturation of the market contributes to the fall in general prices for certain animal species.
+The H.E.R.P. is aware of the strong saturation of the market with commonly kept and bred species of herpetofauna.
+The saturation of the market contributes to the fall in general prices for certain species.
 Because of the plummeting of certain prices, some people are more likely to purchase animals out of impulse, which often leads to a lot of animal suffering.
 This leads to the fact that the most commonly bred animals are more often the victims of being dumped or neglected.
 Because of these low prices, living animals are quickly regarded as 'disposable articles'.

 Below you can see the current, special breeding projects of the H.E.R.P..